Battle of Roslin

 The Battle of Roslin on 24 February 1303 was a Scottish victory in the First War of Scottish Independence.
 It took place near the village of Roslin, where a force led by the Scots John Comyn and Sir Simon Fraser ambushed and defeated an English reconnaissance party under Lord John Segrave.

 Background

 An Anglo-Scottish truce expired on 30 November 1302, and the English prepared for a fresh invasion of Scotland, with John Segrave as the king's lieutenant in Scotland.
 King Edward I ordered Segrave to carry out a large-scale reconnaissance as far as Kirkintilloch, before the king himself fought a larger campaign.
 This force assembled at Wark on Tweed and moved north.

-The battle
+Battle

 The English advanced in three divisions, harassed by the Scots.
 At night, they camped in three divisions, several miles apart.
 The two commanders, John Comyn and Simon Fraser, led a Scots force on a night march, fell on the English, capturing Segrave and several others.
 Robert Neville led his division towards the action.
-The English eventually freed Segrave, but the English paymaster Manton was killed.
+The Scots eventually freed Segrave, but the English paymaster Manton was killed.